 Tourmaster Heated Gear - Click Here

-For my feet, I once had heated insoles and I don't honestly remember what happened to them.
-But in a pinch, I have used the hand warmers that you shake to activate, duct taped them to the outside of my boots, and then put my bootie rain covers over the top.
+For my feet, in a pinch, I have used the hand warmers that you shake to activate, duct taped them to the outside of my boots, and then put my bootie rain covers over the top.
 I never said I am a fashionable rider!!!
-LOL The hand warmer theory also works to tape them around your grips - however, don't pull a blond move like me.. do NOT use electrical tape.
+LOL The hand warmer theory also works to tape them around your grips - however, don't pull a blonde move like me.. do NOT use electrical tape.
 You will get zero heat transfer LOL Duct tape on each end of the hand warmer works swell.
-It doesn't look pretty, but if you are riding and its THAT cold, I guarantee no one will be judging your hand warmers!!!
+It doesn't look pretty, but if you are riding and it's THAT cold, I guarantee no one will be judging your hand warmers!!!

 I have also work rain gear over alllllll of the other stuff - but it is pretty constricting in movement and blood flow.
 And very uncomfortable for long distances!

 I mentioned that my neck sometimes gets cold.
 I'm willing to bet there is heated gear for the neck, but I haven't look into it yet.
 I like to keep things on my to-do list in case I ever get bored.
 Which is why, after 14 years of riding, I still don't know, nor own, neck warming items!!!